Classifying spaces of finite groups of tame representation type: Loops on : one class of involutions Loops on BGٛ₂: one class of involutions

 which as we just saw, is zero.
 Now by Proposition~\ref{pr:HHHOmegaBG-D1} again, $\HH^*H_*\Omega BG\twohat$ is zero in degree $(-4q,4q-2,0,0)$.
 So $m_{4q}$ is a Hochschild coboundary, and we can therefore take $m_{4q}=0$, as it is only well defined modulo Hochschild coboundaries.
 At this point, for $\ell > 2$, the equation we obtain for $m_{\ell(2q-1)+2}$ is $\HHd m_{\ell(2q-1)+2}=0$.
 Again, $\HH^*H_*\Omega BG\twohat$ is zero in degree $(-\ell(2q-1)-2,\ell(2q-1),0,0)$, and so we may take $m_{\ell(2q-1)+2}=0$.

 This argument shows that there are two possibilities for the $A_\infty$ structure up to isomorphism, namely the one given and the formal one with $m_n=0$ for all $n>2$.
-The latter is impossible, since it would imply that the $A_\infty$ structure on $H^*BG$ is also formal, which it is not. \end{proof}
+Now as algebras without higher structure, $H^*BG$ and $H_*\Omega BG\phat$ are Koszul algebras that are Koszul dual (see Section~\ref{se:KoszulDual}).
+So if $H_*\Omega BG\phat$ were formal, then $H^*BG$ would also be formal, which it is not by~\eqref{eq:Massey-PSL2p}.
+So the $A_\infty$ structure is as given. \end{proof}